lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script writes a command that list all files and directories seperated by commas
+this create a magic file